StellarLis/CurrencyApp/README.md

 # CurrencyApp

-App that shows actual currency of USD and EUR.
+App that shows actual rates of USD and EUR.
 Also there is converter.
 Created by using Clean Architecture + MVVM pattern, Retrofit, Kotlin Coroutines and Hilt libraries.

 ## How to use my app: